Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: (Anti-)co-BRST symmetries: superfield approach

-The explicit expression for the computation of the l.h.s. of the DHC, in equation (45), is as follows (see, e.g. [31] for details)
+The explicit expression for the computation of the l.h.s. of the DHC, in equation (45), is as follows\footnote{We have performed explicit computation of ($- \star\, \tilde d \, \star\, {\tilde A}^{(1)}$) in our Appendix A and derived clearly the equation (46) which plays an important role in our further discussions.} (see, e.g. [31] for details)

-where $S^{\theta\,\theta}$ and $S^{\bar\theta\,\bar\theta}$ coefficients, in the above, have turned up while taking the Hodge duality ($\star$) operation on the following 4-forms (defined on the (2, 2)-dimensional supermanifold) while the computations of $d\star A^{(1)}$ is performed, namely;
+where $(S^{\theta\,\theta},\,S^{\bar\theta\,\bar\theta})$ coefficients, in the above, have turned up while taking the Hodge duality ($\star$) operation on the following super 4-forms (defined on the (2, 2)-dimensional supermanifold) while the computations of $d\star A^{(1)}$ is performed, namely;

-It is to be noted that ($d\, \star\, \tilde A^{(1)}$) is a four-form on the (2, 2)-dimensional supermanifold and when we perform another ($\star$) operation on it, the differentials of (47) appear.
+It is to be noted that ($\tilde d\, \star\, \tilde A^{(1)}$) is a super 4-form on the (2, 2)-dimensional supermanifold and when we perform another ($\star$) operation on it, the differentials of (47) appear.
 In the above, $S^{\theta\,\theta}$ and $S^{\bar\theta\,\bar\theta}$ are symmetric in $\theta$ and $\bar\theta$ and all the other coefficients of the l.h.s. of (45) have been worked out in our earlier paper [31].
-On the comparison of the l.h.s. and r.h.s. of (45), we obtain the following:
+On the comparison of the l.h.s. and r.h.s. of (45), we obtain: